Average Weather at Hammond Northshore Regional Airport Louisiana, United States

 At Hammond Northshore Regional Airport, the summers are long, hot, and oppressive; the winters are short and cold; and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 42°F to 94°F and is rarely below 28°F or above 98°F.

-Based on the tourism score, the best times of year to visit Hammond Northshore Regional Airport for warm-weather activities are from late March to late May and from late September to early November.
+Based on the tourism score, the best times of year to visit Hammond Northshore Regional Airport for warm-weather activities are from late March to mid May and from late September to late October.

 Average High and Low Temperature